 After her passing, Frank remarried – to Ester C Hall and planned construction of a home on the plot of land he’d acquired east of the square.
 During construction, workers discovered a gold and quartz vein under the building.
 Mr. Hall contacted the city fathers requesting mining rights.
 They refused to issue rights due to concerns that the loud machinery would disrupt businesses on the square.
 Shortly after construction on the home was complete, Frank Hall died of typhoid fever.

 The Smith Family

 In 1922, Henry and Bessie Smith purchased the Hall property and opened a boarding house for hungry quests and travelers.
 They converted the seven rooms to accommodate guests and Bessie began cooking delicious meals served on the long communal tables that are still famous today.
 Her buttermilk fried chicken, country ham and garden fresh vegetables became the signature recipes of “The Smith House”.
 Fame of her cooking quickly spread and people traveled to Dahlonega to experience the Smith’s hospitality.
 At that time the price of a room and meal was $1.50 a day.

-The mine shaft was discovered when Freddy and wife Shirley, the current owners were doing a major renovation project.
-During construction of the old dining room and a new addition workers found a large size round hole and shaft under a concrete slab they were removing.
+The mine shaft was discovered when Freddy and his wife Shirley, the current owners, were doing a major renovation project.
+During the construction of the old dining room and a new addition, workers found a large size round hole and shaft under a concrete slab they were removing.
 After removing debris from the shaft, they discovered discarded contents of the house from days past.
 Cleaning out the shaft down many feet – to their surprise they found the famous vein of gold was right there – in the side wall of the shaft.

 Today, the history of the shaft and many of its contents are on display for our visitors to see.
 Smith House restaurant and hotel guests still travel from great distances to sit at the famous communal tables and sample dishes that were handed down through the generations.